ikjordan/ZX81_USB_KBD/README.md

 Several ZX81 emulators have been tested.
 Most decode shift period as a comma.
 However at least two emulators do not, with shift period generating greater than

 To support all emulators the shift state is tracked and a comma key state is explicitly sent in place of shift period

+[picozx81](https://github.com/ikjordan/picozx81) is designed so that it can be completely controlled by this keyboard
 ### Colouring the case
 The ZX81 logo on the case is coloured Red.
 An Edding 780 Red (002) marker can be used to achieve this